Kesyon

 • You may make an election to figure the taxable part of a lump-sum payment for an earlier year separately, using your income for the earlier year.

-You can select the lump-sum election method if it lowers the taxable portion of your benefits:
+You can select the lump-sum election method (by checking the box on line 6c of your Form 1040 or 1040-SR) if it lowers the taxable portion of your benefits:

 • Under this method, you refigure the taxable part of all your benefits (including the lump-sum payment) for the earlier year using that year’s income.